zinkem/zinkem.github.io/_posts/2020-05-07-json-schema-equivalency.md

 representation of the validation set.

 Chains of references have a similar effect as the previous nested allOf example.
-Obesrving one `$ref` chain reveals a similar rule:
+Obeserving one `$ref` chain reveals a similar rule:
 ```javascript
 {
   "definitions" : {